jeffgortmaker/pyblp/docs/api.rst

    ProblemResults

-In addition to class attributes, other post-estimation outputs can be computed with the following methods.
+In addition to class attributes, other post-estimation outputs can be estimated with the following methods, which each return an array.

 .. autosummary::
    :toctree: api

-   ProblemResults.compute_optimal_instruments
    ProblemResults.compute_aggregate_elasticities
    ProblemResults.compute_elasticities
    ProblemResults.compute_diversion_ratios